Rungnarai Kiatmuu9

+Worawut Kotprakhon (born May 17, 1995), known professionally as Rungnarai Kiatmuu9 (รุ้งนารายณ์ เกียรติหมู่ 9), is a Thai Muay Thai fighter.
+He is a former Lumpinee Stadium champion and Rajadamnern Stadium champion.

 Biography and career

 Rungnarai started Muay Thai at 8 years old in a small camp called Lukhokphet near his village.
 At 14 he went to live at the Kiatmoo9 gym.

 In July 2019 Rungnarai received the 2018 Sports Writers Association of Thailand Fighter of the Year Award but lost by Knockout shortly after to Yothin FA Group which led the Association to strip him of his title and decide that no fighters were worthy of it that year, this decision was highly controversial in the Muay Thai community.